 Wind Farm Siting Challenge - Phase II

-- Synergies between different monitoring, observation and data collection programmes
+- synergies between different monitoring, observation and data collection programmes

-- Identification of gaps
+- knowledge gaps

-- Prioritising the creation of new data and improving the availability and usability of existing data.
+- prioritising the creation of new data and improving the availability and usability of existing data.

 Marine Spatial Planning

-As such we have not attempted to gauge the cost of constructing the wind farms, the amount of kWh produced annually, nor what changes to design parameters such as hub height, blade length would make e.g. with respect to vertical wind profiles.
+Due to the scope of the project we have not attempted to gauge the cost of constructing the wind farms, the amount of kWh produced annually, nor what changes to design parameters such as hub height, blade length would make e.g. with respect to vertical wind profiles.